-- the cost of conducting pre-clinical work; - the cost of acquiring, developing and manufacturing pre-clinical and human clinical trial materials; - · costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical and clinical activities and regulatory operations; - · expenses incurred under agreements with contract research organizations, or CROs, including the National Institutes of Health (NIH), that conduct our pre-clinical or clinical trials; and - · employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process.
+- the cost of conducting pre-clinical work; - the cost of acquiring, developing and manufacturing pre-clinical and human clinical trial materials; - · costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical and clinical activities and regulatory operations; - expenses incurred under agreements with contract research organizations, or CROs, including the National Institutes of Health (NIH), that conduct our pre-clinical or clinical trials; and - employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process.

-The table below summarizes our direct research and development expenses for our product candidates for the years ended December 31, 2015 and 2014.
+The table below summarizes our direct research and development expenses for our product candidates for the six months ended June 30, 2016 and 2015 and the years ended December 31, 2015 and 2014.
 Our direct research and development expenses consist principally of external costs, such as fees paid to contractors, consultants, analytical laboratories and CROs and/or the NIH, in connection with our development work.
 We typically use our employee and infrastructure resources for manufacturing clinical trial materials, conducting product analysis, study protocol development and overseeing outside vendors.
 Included in "Internal Staffing, Overhead and Other" below is the cost of laboratory space, supplies, R&D employee costs (including stock option expenses), travel and medical education.

-Yea Year Ended December 31,
+Six Mont June nded 1 Year Ended 1 Dece ember 31,

-2 2015 2014
+2016 2015 2015 2014

-(\$ in thousands)
+(\$ in the ousar nds) (\$ in the ousai nds)

 Direct research and development expenses:

-Manufacturing process development \$ 419 \$ 1,373
+Manufacturing process development \$ 39 \$ 249 \$ 419 \$ 1,373

-Preclinical trials 310 299
+Preclinical trials 13 157 310 299

-Clinical Development 1,406 955
+Clinical Development 310 1,108 1,406 955

-Regulatory 353 413
+Regulatory 39 107 353 413

-Internal staffing, overhead and other 2,804 2,135
+Internal staffing, overhead and other 1,163 1,182 2,804 2,135

-Total research & development \$ 5,292 \$ 5,175
+Total research & development \$ 1,564 \$ 2,803 \$ 5,292 \$ 5,175